hemantksingh/messup-learn/cloud/aws/Messaging.md

-# AWS Messaging: SNS, SQS and EventBridge
+---
+title: "Messaging"
+summary: "What SNS, SQS and EventBridge each guarantee, how to fan out and dead letter reliably, and when a queue belongs between them."
+kind: concept
+status: current
+last_reviewed: 2026-09-16
+sources: []
+tags: [aws, sns, sqs, eventbridge, messaging, dead-letter-queue]
+---
+# Messaging

 Reliable asynchronous messaging in service oriented architectures and event driven systems, requires a messaging system, commonly referred to as a message broker, to establish decoupling among systems.
 AWS offers many messaging services; this note covers three: